Enforcing the law

 This is a difficult problem, especially when officials responsible for the enforcement don't take it seriously - and this happens all too often.
 Even CITES does not have a Law Enforcement Working Group.
 It is expensive to enforce a law and yet a law is useless unless it can be enforced.

 Smuggling i.e. illegal trading, is not easy to control.
-It is easier to stop the poverty-stricken poacher than the rich, influential businessman, or, worse still, corrupted government official.
-It is also difficult for the customs officer to identify the protected species in a big shipment of animals and plants - especially as they are often hidden or disguised.
+It is easier to stop a poverty-stricken poacher than a rich, influential business executive, or, worse still, a corrupt government official.
+It is also difficult for customs officers to identify protected species in a big shipment of animals and plants, especially as they are often hidden or disguised.
+Recognising illegal products such as ivory is a difficult task, even for experts, who sometimes need to conduct forensic tests to tell ivory apart from realistic plastic copies.
+Plant species can also be hard for non experts to recognise, making it tricky to pick out illegal specimens from amongst a selection.